romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which GitHub solution is hosted by GitHub and offers a cloud-based enterprise environment?
+Q: Which GitHub solution is hosted by GitHub and offers a cloud-based enterprise environment?
 <details><summary>Show the answer</summary><p>

 - **GitHub Enterprise Cloud (GHEC)**